The Big Fat Kill: Plot

 The bodies are sliced up to fit in the trunk of a car, leaving Jack in the passenger seat, and Dwight begins the rainy drive to the Pits.
-He is taunted by Jack’s corpse and is pulled over by police, who let him off with a warning for a broken taillight.
+He is taunted by Jack's corpse and is pulled over by police, who let him off with a warning for a broken taillight.

 At the Tar Pits, Dwight is attacked by Irish mercenaries and is seemingly killed by a shot to the chest.
 The mercenaries finds Jackie Boy's badge, having stopped the bullet, and Dwight disposes of several of them but is knocked into the pits with the sinking car.
 A mercenary removes Jackie Boy's head as proof of his murder, and leaves Dwight for dead.
-Miho rescues Dwight, and he deduces that an informant in Old Town has told the mob of Jack’s death.
+Miho rescues Dwight, and he deduces that an informant in Old Town has told the mob of Jack's death.
 Dwight takes off with Miho and her driver, Dallas, in pursuit of the remaining mercenaries.

 In Old Town, Gail is kidnapped and tortured by Manute, having survived his previous encounter with Dwight and Miho.
 Gail refuses to "facilitate" the process of surrendering Old Town; she learns Becky has sold them out, and bites a chunk off of her neck.

 Dwight recalls the Battle of Thermopylae, where King Leonidas defeated his enemies in a narrow trap (a story Miller would later tell in 300).
 They catch up to their targets in the Projects.
 Dallas rams the car into the mercenaries' and is gunned down.
 Dwight corners the last mercenary, Brian, in the sewers, but is caught off guard by grenades until Miho kills Brian.
 Recovering the head, they return to Old Town.

-As the gangsters prepare to further torture Gail and kill Becky, Miho shoots a henchmen with an arrow bearing a note, offering to trade Jack's head for Gail's life.
+As the gangsters prepare to further torture Gail and kill Becky, Miho shoots a henchman with an arrow bearing a note, offering to trade Jack's head for Gail's life.

 The gangsters find Dwight alone in a narrow alley.
-He hands over the head and takes Gail, then triggers a grenade taped inside Jack’s mouth.
+He hands over the head and takes Gail, then triggers a grenade taped inside Jack's mouth.